sixela70/DevOps-Course-Starter/README.md

 Now visit [`http://localhost:5000/`](http://localhost:5000/) in your web browser to view the app.

+Testing
+The application NEEDS a trello board called ToDo case sensitive

 End to End Tests

 To run the end to end tests you will need

 1. To ensure the GeckoDrive.exe is downloaded and placed in the root of your project
 2. To Install the Firefox Browers as this is the driver that the code is referencing
+3. The e2e tests create a new board called E2E test Board, which will be destroyed at the end of the test.